Owning A Well

 Maintaining Your Well

-The Well Casing Height above Ground
+The Well Casing Height Above Ground

 This is a very important part of keeping a well contaminant-free.
 Your completed water well should be, at minimum, two feet above the ground.
 This allows enough height to keep surface water out from winter thaw, and more importantly, is high enough to deter mice and any other vermin from gaining access to the well.
 When a well is cut off at or below ground level (like in a well pit) it allows access for contaminants.
 We recommend that you have your well extended above ground to eliminate the chances of contaminating your drinking water source.
 This is due to the fact that surface water seeping into your well pit can be contaminated with anything that has been spilt within your yard, as well as the fact that your trenching system is interconnected.

-The Well Cap and Wire Conduit
+The Wheel Cap and Wire Conduit

 These areas require attention regularly.
 The well cap must be a tight fit on your well, and the bolts fastened in order to prevent it from coming off.
 The wire conduit (or wire guard) also needs to fit correctly, and have a good seal between it and the well cap.
 The rule of thumb is that if you can see wires or any gap you must correct it immediately.
 A gap between your well cap and wire conduit can be the most common entry point of mice and vermin to your well, so taking these simple steps is the best way to protect it through the years.
 If your well cap gets broken or lost, please contact any water well contractor.
 They will have access to the proper sealing cap for your well.
 Be sure to keep an eye out for holes, corrosion, and cracks in the well casing.
 All wells done by McAllister Drilling will have a steel casing protector on them, but every once in a while they are removed and not replaced.
 If this occurs, the plastic casing can get brittle with time and sun exposure, and can be damaged very easily.
 Whether the casing is steel or plastic, it should be periodically cleaned and painted to prevent sun damage or rusting.